Updated on April 23rd, 2024 by Bob Ciura

 Acquisitions have been a key growth driver for PPG for many years.
 That growth has come at a cost, namely an increase in the company’s debt.

 PPG is now virtually exclusively a coatings business.
-The transformation in recent years away from legacy businesses like glass and chemicals has left the company with an impressive portfolio of coatings products that collectively generate nearly $18 billion in annual revenue.
+The transformation in recent years away from legacy businesses like glass and chemicals has left the company with a portfolio of coatings products that collectively generate nearly $18 billion in annual revenue.

 Given its very strong fundamentals and its focus on coatings, we believe investors can reasonably expect 8% adjusted earnings-per-share growth from PPG Industries through full economic cycles.